Maitreyi768/FitbitActivityData/README.md

 3. **If not using simulator, fitbit mobile application synced with the device is needed**

 ### Getting Started

-#### 1) change directory to accerometer data using command "cd accelerometer-data"
-#### 2) If you are not using a simulator enable the developer bridge by going to the settings on the watch and tapping developer bridge.
-Wait until it says Connected to Server.
-#### 3) Run the server
+#### 1) Run the server
 - Run the server script using the following command:
 ```bash
 python server.py
 ```
+#### 2) In a different command prompt change directory to accerometer data using command "cd accelerometer-data"
+#### 3) If you are not using a simulator enable the developer bridge by going to the settings on the watch and tapping developer bridge.
+Wait until it says Connected to Server.

 #### 4) Launch the interactive fitbit shell using command
 ```bash